VenuEmmadi/OtelClusterDeployment/README.md

-**OpenTelemetry Collector Configuration and Deployment for Kubernetes:**
+<h1>OpenTelemetry Collector Configuration and Deployment for Kubernetes</h1>

 This repository provides configuration and deployment files for the OpenTelemetry Collector in a Kubernetes environment.
 The collector ingests metrics, traces, and logs from various sources and exports them to backend systems for analysis and monitoring.